top of page

 About This Project

-For two and a half years, Fig Education and Datability Education Consultancy studied how two public charter schools put practices in place to support the wellbeing of students, teachers, and staff.
+For two and a half years, Fig Education and Datability Education Consulting studied how two public charter schools put practices in place to support the wellbeing of students, teachers, and staff.

 7xm.xyz469101.jpg